funny cat looking curiously

 Scollurio

 Hailing from Austria, a self-employed graphics designer and writer since 2009.
-Loves long walks in the forest, thoughtful solitude and silly raccoons.
+Loves long walks in the forest, rain, thoughtful solitude and silly raccoons.